emu-russia/pureikyubu/Docs/EMU/Jitc.md

 # Dolwin Recompiler Architecture

-A recompiler or (JITC) is a widespread practice for optimizing emulators.
-Executable code of the emulated system (in this case, IBM Gekko) is translated into the executable code of the processor where the emulator is running (in this case, Intel X86 / X64).
+A recompiler or just-in-time compiler (JITC) is a widespread practice for optimizing emulators.
+Executable code of the emulated system (in this case, IBM Gekko) is translated into the executable code of the processor where the emulator is running (in this case, Intel X86/X64).

 ## Basics